1890 Columbia football team

 The 1890 Columbia football team was an American football team that represented Columbia University as an independent during the 1890 college football season.
 The team compiled a 1–6–1 record and was outscored by a total of 199 to 46.
 The team had no coach.
-A.C.
-Gildersleeve was the team captain.

-The team played its home games at Brotherhood Park in Manhattan.
+A. C. Gildersleeve served as team captain.
+Columbia played home games at Brotherhood Park in Manhattan.